geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The dauntless warriors clos'd with either sprite.
 But Spintheros, in missile warfare skill'd,
 (His arrows useless in the narrow field,)
-Soon yields to Alfred's arm ; his eye of fire,
+Soon yields to Alfred's arm; his eye of fire,
 And roseate bloom, in pallid death expire.

 As turns the victor knight, amaz'd he found